Learning An Active Inference Model of Driver Perception and Control: Application to Vehicle Car-Following: Application: Learning a Model of Perception and Control in Car Following Behavior

 Figure \ref{fig:obs_scatter_policy} illustrates the observation samples by the model's chosen control actions.
-The top chart shows the samples using distance headway ($d$; x-axis) by relative velocity to the lead vehicle ($\Delta v$; y-axis), the middle chart shows distance headway by $\tau^{-1}$, and the bottom chart shows relative velocity by $\tau^{-1}$.
-The shape of the sampled points matches the contour of the empirical dataset (Figure \ref{fig:obs_scatter_data}), particularly in the middle and bottom visualizations, which suggests that the model's learned observation model aligns with the recorded observations in the dataset.
 Darker green and red colors correspond to larger acceleration and deceleration magnitudes, respectively, and light yellow color corresponds to near zero control inputs.
 The color gradient at different regions in Figure \ref{fig:obs_scatter_policy} is consistent with that of the empirical dataset shown in Figure \ref{fig:obs_scatter_data}.
-This shows that the model learned a similar observation to action mapping as the empirical dataset.
-The mapping can be interpreted as the tendency to choose negative accelerations when the relative speed and $\tau^{-1}$ are negative and the distance headway is small, and positive accelerations in the opposite case.
+This shows that the model learned a similar control rule (i.e., observation to action mapping) as the empirical dataset.
+The control rule can be interpreted as the tendency to choose negative accelerations when the relative speed and $\tau^{-1}$ are negative and the distance headway is small, and positive accelerations in the opposite case.
 Furthermore, the sensitivity of the red and green color gradients with respect to distance headway shows that the model tends to accelerate whenever there is positive relative velocity, regardless of the distance headway.
 However, it tends to input smaller deceleration at large distance headway for the same level of relative speed.